-Due to a variety of factors, if you are strongly for or against any of the following, you may find other options better suited to your family’s particular needs (which could also include supplementing or foregoing particular sections of this work):
+Due to a variety of factors, if you are strongly for or against any of the following, you may find other options better suited to your family’s particular needs.
+Or, you could also include supplementing or foregoing particular sections of this work):

 - If you desire nudity in art history and strongly believe that nudity is a necessary part of a well-rounded art history study, then this curriculum on its own will not fulfill your requirements as it does not include any nudity.
 For example, Michelangelo’s Pieta, Seated Moses, and Rebellious Slave (each a masterpiece in their own right) are shown, rather than the more commonly recognized David sculpture.

 - If you are opposed to a Christian worldview and the use of Scripture in curricula, then you will likely find this curriculum frustrating as it is replete with scripture references and biblical principles.

 - If you have children who can’t handle textbook reading, this may not be your best option.
 The author has used this material with special needs students in the past, and although it required more creativity and modification on her part, it worked well.
 Nevertheless, if you are looking for a turn-key program that somehow circumvents the required readings, this textbook-based curriculum is not your best option.

 - If you disapprove of a timeline that places Adam’s death approximately 5,100 years ago and the flood approximately 4,400 years ago, based on the ages/timespans provided in the Old Testament and New Testament genealogies and other supporting passages, you may object to some of the dates/timelines and the overall position presented in the first few chapters (i.e., establishing God as the Master Creator, rather than evolutionary thinking.)